 The government’s fiscal year ends in a few days so here’s a suggestion for more accurate financial reports in BC.
 Add a separate line item for “Fraud, Theft & Abuse.”
-That way, taxpayers could know the real costs of legitimate programs and the 30% of voters still supporting Christy Clark’s team would better know what the subterfuge of her friends is costing.
+That way, taxpayers could know the real costs of legitimate programs and the voters still supporting Christy Clark’s team would better know what the subterfuge of her friends is costing.

 Fraud prevention experts know that dupery usually starts small but, if not conscientiously resisted, it can grow to 5% of budgets and more.
 For undisciplined, dishonest Liberals spending $40-billion annually on programs, that would top $2-billion a year.
 However, we don’t realize the magnitude of these losses because they’re scattered all over the financial statements.